 ‘Tis the season for spotting mistletoe!
 Not only can you find it hanging from the ceiling, you can also find it high up in the trees.
 It’s not hard to spot; just look for bunches of green among the bare tree branches.
 But did you ever wonder — what exactly is mistletoe?

 Mistletoe is a plant that grows on the branches of shrubs and trees as a parasite.
 It actually got its name from the ancient Anglo Saxons.
-They noticed that mistletoe often grows where birds leave droppings.
+They noticed it often grows where birds leave droppings.
 In Anglo-Saxon, “mistel” means “dung” and “tan” means twig.
 “Mistletoe,” then, is “dung on a twig.”
 There are 1300 species of mistletoe worldwide, with 30 of them growing in North America.

 Mistletoe produces white berries that are poisonous to humans and harmful to dogs and cats.
 However, these berries are a valuable food source for many wild animals, including deer, elk, squirrels, chipmunks, porcupines, and some birds.
 The Anglo Saxons were right — the berries and the birds were related.
 Each berry contains one seed.
 The birds don’t digest the berries, so where the droppings fall, the plant grows.